9/594 ~ WILLIAM ROBERT STANLEY

 Such feelings could also rise to the top when veteran’s received their war service medals through the post.
 Often these were rejected as unimportant, even thrown away, as the represented yet another reminder of the things a veteran did not want to remember or acknowledge, or believing they were undeserving.
 Such thoughts may well have been part of Bill Stanley’s return to Dunedin.

 By the time Bill had reached Dunedin his brother Bernard, wife Isabell and their five year old son Maurice Osborne Stanley, had moved to Christchurch.
 Bernard was listed on the WW1 Reserve Roll but fortunately was not called up.
-Initially residing at 6 Crobane Street in Sydenham West (now Addington) in 1916, Bernard moved his family the following year across the railway line to 54 Hazeldean Road, he still employed as a Storeman.
+Initially residing at 6 Crobane Street in Sydenham West (now Addington) in 1916, Bernard moved his family the following year across the railway line to 54 Hazeldean Road while he remained employed as a Storeman.

 With only married siblings remaining in Dunedin and employment hard to get, Bill Stanley went off into rural Otago picking up only odd-jobs his painful Hernia would allow him to do.
 Alcohol assisted in easing the pain, but would created and longer term problem.
 Why he had not been operated on when he returned is unknown.
 Perhaps the shortage of surgeons who had been drafted overseas for service may have been the reason.
 In 1919 Bill had taken on light farm work at Park Hill in Heriot when he received word the Hernia operation he so desperately needed, was scheduled for early 1920.
 He duly went into Dunedin hospital, the Army funding his operation as post service rehabilitation.
 Following several weeks of recuperation in hospital, Bill went to Christchurch on his release to stay with his brother Bernard and Isabell as part of his convalescence.
 It was here however, that trouble started to dog Bill Stanley.